SridharRamesh/HowSridharThinks/_math/RotationCover.md

 ----

 TODO: Add more on spinors and (s)pin group, generalizing this last segment.
-The general idea of thinking of reflections as acting by this conjugation, like in the last semgent, and rotations as composites of reflections.
+The general idea of thinking of reflections as acting by this conjugation, like in the last section, and rotations as composites of reflections.